-- The two adjustment screws are located on the right side of the frame above the trigger guard (see figure 1). - Use a 5/64" Allen wrench to make the desired adjustments. - The screw toward the front of the trigger controls the forward travel.
-Screwing it in will shorten the trigger's length of pull.

-Note: If this screw is adjusted too far, the switch will be held down at all times and the marker will not fire.

-The screw toward the rear of the trigger controls the over travel.
-By turning this screw you can adjust how far the trigger will travel after it reaches the firing point.
-Note: If this screw is adjusted too far, the trigger will not be allowed to travel far enough to depress the switch and fire the marker.
+- Use a 5/64" Allen wrench to make the desired adjustments. - The screw toward the front of the trigger (#1 in figure 1) controls the forward travel.
+Screwing it in will shorten the trigger's length of pull. - Note: If this screw is adjusted too far, the switch will be held down at all times and the marker will not fire. - The screw toward the rear of the trigger (#2 in figure 1) controls the over travel.
+By turning this screw you can adjust how far the trigger will travel after it reaches the firing point. - Note: If this screw is adjusted too far, the trigger will not be allowed to travel far enough to depress the switch and fire the marker.